 6. What happens at an herbal consultation?

 After the initial discussion, I will formulate a treatment strategy, either before the end of the consultation or within 24 hours.
 This will include custom herbal blends in your preferred format (tea, powder, tincture).
 I will also offer some suggestions for supporting diet and lifestyle modifications (for example, add ‘one more’ vegetable to your daily routine, meditate for 5 minutes before bed).
 Together we will select the suggestions that you are most comfortable with, and that you believe will be most helpful (and achievable).
 It’s important to me that the proposed strategy is a joint venture; I very much want you to be in charge of your health.
 The first appointment typically takes about 90 minutes.
 Follow-ups generally take about 60 minutes.
-You may purchase your custom-blended herbs in the compounding facility at Maryland University of Integrative Health, or have them mailed to you.
+You may purchase your custom-blended herbs in the compounding facility at Maryland University of Integrative Health in Laurel, MD, to pick up or have them mailed to you.

 Visit my Herbal Consultations page for greater detail on the experience.

 7. What kind of conditions can clinical herbalism help with?

 Because herbs tend to operate on a subtler level over a longer period of time, clinical herbalism is particularly suited for managing chronic or recurring conditions.
 Common issues I work with include: stress, anxiety and depression, allergies or respiratory distress, difficulty sleeping/low energy, weakened immunity, digestive issues, cardiovascular challenges, hormonal imbalances, emotional imbalances, inflammation and pain, autoimmune complications, toxicity, infection, organ damage or malfunction, even alleviating side-effects from cancer or other heroic treatments.